 9. Any provision requiring exclusivity in a contractual arrangement that was not competitively bid.
 Certain sponsored research agreements, such as teaming agreements may have limited exclusivity provisions, provided that exclusivity is restricted to the lowest possible level (i.e., Project Director, Lab, School, etc.).
 State agencies must comply with the competitive bidding/purchasing statutes and the Georgia Vendor's Manual with regard to items that must be purchased by competitive bidding vs. sole source.
 For more information, review the Georgia Tech Purchasing Department's web site or contact a Purchasing Officer for more information regarding specific requirements.

 Contracts may not allow for automatic renewals when state funds are/would be obligated in subsequent fiscal years.
 Atty.
 Gen. Op.
 74-115.
-Contracts may be renewed at the sole discretion of GIT.
+Contracts may be renewed at the sole discretion of GIT and require that GIT take an affirmative action to renew.
 The AG ruled that the contract may be renewed prior to the end of the fiscal year if all of the funds are available and are unencumbered during that same fiscal year.
 Atty.
 Gen. Op.
 80-163.

 11. Best efforts provisions that require the expenditure of any funds or efforts necessary to meet the obligations of a contract, even if such efforts exceed the dollar amount of the contract.
 Best efforts provisions have been held to be warranties and/or guarantees.
 Such provisions violate the prohibition against pledging the State's credit.
 (Refer to discussion of warranties above for more information).